aneldev/react-dynadux/README.md

   Component: React.Component,
   config?: {
     shouldComponentUpdate?: (action: string, payload?: any) => boolean;
-    debounce?: {timeout: number},
+    debounce?: {timeout: number};
    }
 ): React.Component;

 ```

-The 1st argument is the `Component` that we want to inject the Provider's `appStore`.
+The 1st argument is the `Component` that we want to inject the Provider's `store`.

-The 2nd argument is optional and is a config object.
+The 2nd argument is optional and is a config object with below optional properties:

+#### `shouldComponentUpdate`
-The `shouldComponentUpdate` is a callback that will be called on each dispatch of the appStore.
+Is a callback that will be called on each dispatch of the `store`.

 The callback is called with two arguments, the dispatched `action` and `payload`, and the callback should always return a boolean if the component should render or not.

-With the `debounce` it debounces the intensive renders.
+#### `debounce`
+Is config object of one property, the `timeout`.

+The debounce config blocks changes (renders) within the timeout and applies the latest on the timeout's expiration.